mengyangq/mengyangq.github.io/_pages/about.md

 # News

 **Apr 2026**
 - Presented at the 2026 NJSHA Convention: *How Is AI Being Used Across Communication Disorders?
-A Review of the Research*
+A Review of the Research*.

 **Mar 2026**
 - Paper accepted at CMCL 2026: *Can LLMs Simulate Human Behavioral Variability?
 A Case Study in the Phonemic Fluency Task*.